Jiahuic/treecode_parallel/README.md

-This is a treecode algorithm to compute Coulumb potential. # treecode
+This program is built on mvapich2/2.0-gcc-4.9.1 submit.job is a batch submission script for SLURM queueing system